But I am not perfect about it. Here is a story that illustrates a major blunder I made with Kaitlyn regarding toys while eating.

 Brayden got no toys while he was eating.
 He was a good, fast eater and loved food.
 I had fully planned on following that same path with Kaitlyn.

 Kaitlyn, however, was (and is) not that fond of baby food.
 She likes her veggies, and has grown to like her cereal, and only tolerates her fruit, but she started out just disgusted at everything other than veggies.
 I found if she had a toy, she was distracted and would eat.
 So I let her have it.
+She had reflux and therefore food was always a concern for me when it came to her.
 Then the game started.

 Brayden never did play that game where they drop toys and you pick them up a million times in an hour, so I guess I wasn't really aware of what I was in for.
 Also, he was a boy and boys just aren't born knowing how to schmooze and manipulate the situation like girls are. :-)